BUDS Blog: The BUDS Marketing Internship Experience

 Haley Han is our multi-talented graphic designer and TikTok content creator.
 The Chenango Room burrito bowl lover keeps up with all the latest trends to create humorous videos for BUDS.

 "I'll miss collaborating with on-campus employees and interns and filming videos for our TikTok page.
-Yes, we have a TikTok: it's @bingcampusfood
+Yes, we have a TikTok: it's @bingcampusfood!" she said.

 Han also worked diligently on a range of graphic design projects.
 In the process, she acquired a passion for branding.